Bachelor of Kinesiology (BKin)

 PAO 900H Standard First Aid and CPR Level C

 Students are required to provide proof of certification in Standard First aid and CPR level C during their program of study.
 Each course should have at least eight hours of instruction, or sixteen hours for a combined course.
 Lower level certifications (Heartsaver, most emergency first aid) will not be accepted.
-The certification must be presented to the Registrar’s Office, where a copy will be filed and this course then added with credit to a student’s transcripts.
+The certification must be presented to the Office of the Registrar and Student Services Office, where a copy will be filed and this course then added with credit to a student’s transcripts.
 Many external agencies provide such training, such as the Red Cross, St. John Ambulance, or the Royal Life Saving Society.
 Other WSIB certified providers are accepted.
 This certification is also available through instruction offered by the Faculty for a fee that is more advantageous than most external providers.
-Courses are offered regularly throughout the year and are listed by the Registrar's Office and on the Faculty’s website, under Sport and Recreation.
+Courses are offered regularly throughout the year and are listed by the Office of the Registrar and Student Services Office and on the Faculty’s website, under Sport and Recreation.
 Registration can be done on an individual basis online.
 The fee for any course taken to achieve First Aid and CPR certification will be at the student’s own expense.

 Time Limits